top of page

 • Reducing tension related to prolonged posture

 Massage therapy can help relieve muscular tension that often accompanies neck stiffness and discomfort.
+It may be especially useful when neck pain is associated with stress, desk work, screen use, poor sleep position, or prolonged upper body tension.

 Book an Assessment